yorikvanhavre/FreeCAD-manual/working_with_freecad/traditional_2d_drafting.md

 ![Draft toolbars](../images/Draft_toolbars.jpg)

 * Let's start by turning **construction mode** on, using the <img src="../images/icons/Draft_ToggleConstructionMode.png" alt="icon" style="width:24px;" /> icon which will allow us to draw some guidelines, locating features of our final geometry.
-* Set the **working plane** to top position: Click on the field showing Auto and select **XY (Top)**.
+* Set the **working plane** to top position: Click on the button showing *Auto* and select **XY (Top)**.
 When left in Auto, the working plane changes automatically to the current view.
 You would therefore need to make sure you are in top view whenever you wanted to draw on the XY plane (the "ground" plane).
-By setting it to a defined position such as Top, it will stay there, no matter the view angle, until we set it back to "Auto".
-Since we are going to work exclusively in a same 2D plane in this exercise, this is a good first step to do.
+By setting it to a defined position such as Top, it will stay there, no matter the view angle, until we change it manually or set it back to "Auto".
+Since we are going to work exclusively in a single 2D plane in this exercise, this is a good first step to do.
 The grid always shows where the working plane is located.
 * Make sure the **grid** and **endpoint** snap positions are activated, as we will use them often.
 You can activate other snap positions too.

 #### Drawing the construction geometry